How to Use Excel VBA Borders Linestyle Property

 End Sub

-In this code, I have set the weight of the border as Thin and inserted the border color in RGB.
-You can input any color code according to your need.
+In this code, we set the weight of the border as Thin and insert the border color in RGB.
+Input any color code according to your need.

-• Thirdly, press the F5 key or the Run button to run the code and the output will appear as below.
+• Press the F5 key or the Run button to run the code, and the output will appear as below.

 Adding Borders Inside Cells with Excel VBA

-• Initially, create a new module in the VBA window.
+• Create a new module in the VBA window.

-• Then, insert the following code in the module.
+• Insert the following code in the module:

 'Adding Borders Inside Cells